Curated for People with Chronic Illness, but Suitable for All

 I’ve always had issues with quality sleep, and many people with chronic illness suffer from painsomnia.
 These affirmations read like a charm, and I can’t wait to get my hands on it.
 This is her first book, and you can show some support by pre-ordering it now!

 I shall leave you with these books for now.
-Let me know what you’re in the mood for, and I’ll see what to add to roundup number two.
-Ciao!
+Let me know what you’re in the mood for, and I’ll see what to add to the next list.
+In the meantime, you can check out the second roundup here!

 If you liked this article, sign up for our mailing list so you don’t miss out on our latest posts!
 You will also receive an e-book full of uplifting messages, quotes and illustrations, as a token of appreciation!